Donnie Vegas

-Donnie Vegas is a dive bar and restaurant in Portland, Oregon.
+Donnie Vegas is a dive bar and restaurant in Portland, Oregon, United States.
 Opened by chef Benjamin Artaiz and bartender Jeremy Wilson in 2015, Donnie Vegas specializes in hot dogs and cocktails.

 Description

 Donnie Vegas is a dive bar and restaurant on Alberta Street in northeast Portland's King neighborhood.
 Danielle Centoni of Eater Portland said the business has the "soul of a dive bar" and wrote, "The decor is fun, but minimal, the food and drink menus small and approachable."
 Ben Waterhouse of The Oregonian said Donnie Vegas offers "premixed cocktails served in pint glasses and hot dogs with unusual toppings in a room decorated with images of old Las Vegas".
 The 860-square-foot space has a bathroom mural by Brandon Gomez depicting Bruce Lee and Mike Tyson fighting.
 Donnie Vegas also has a back patio and a vending machine "full of oddities, including vintage paperbacks, 'misfortune cookies' and other sundry amusements".